-In this principle, RNs/NPs promote dignity and respect for the nursing profession by portraying professionalism and showing leadership.
-To achieve this, RNs/NPs are expected to:
+RNs/NPs promote dignity and respect for the nursing profession by portraying professionalism and showing leadership.
+RNs/NPs are expected to:

-- 6.1 understand and practice in compliance with relevant legislation, standards, regulatory requirements and documents, and employer policies and do not breach them. - 6.2 be accountable for their own decisions, actions, omissions and related outcomes. - 6.3 take accountability for their errors and learn from them. - 6.4 report any error, near miss, safety risks, or system issue to relevant individuals including employers and/or regulatory colleges, whether or not harm has occurred. - 6.5 participate and advocate for improving the quality of their practice setting to support safe client care. - 6.6 not steal, misuse, abuse, or destroy the property of their clients, health care team or employers. - 6.7 not practice when impaired by any substance. - 6.8 self-reflect on their personal health and seek help if their health affects their fitness to practice safely. - 6.9 remove themselves from the provision of care if they do not have the necessary physical, mental, or emotional capacity to practice safely and competently, after informing their employer; Self-employed RNs/NPs are expected to notify the client and arrange for someone else to attend to their clients' health care needs. - 6.10 self-reflect, identify learning needs in their practice and engage in continuous learning to maintain their competence. - 6.11 participate in and keep records of their participation in Continuing Competence Program (CCP).
+- 6.1 understand and practice in compliance with relevant legislation, standards, regulatory requirements and documents, and employer policies. - 6.2 be accountable for their own decisions, actions, omissions, and related outcomes. - 6.3 take accountability for their errors and learn from them. - 6.4 report any error, near miss, safety risks, or system issue to relevant individuals including employers and/or regulatory colleges, whether or not harm has occurred. - 6.5 participate and advocate for improving the quality of their practice setting to support safe client care. - 6.6 not steal, misuse, abuse, or destroy the property of their clients, health care team, or employers. - 6.7 not practice when impaired by any substance. - 6.8 self-reflect on their personal health and seek help if their health affects their fitness to practice safely. - 6.9 remove themselves from the provision of care if they do not have the necessary physical, mental, or emotional capacity to practice safely and competently, after informing their employer; Self-employed RNs/NPs are expected to notify the client and arrange for someone else to attend to their clients' health care needs. - 6.10 self-reflect, identify learning needs in their practice, and engage in continuous learning to maintain their competence. - 6.11 participate in and keep records of their participation in Continuing Competency Program (CCP). - 6.12 use the best available evidence when publicly communicating health care statements.

-- 6.12 not publicly communicate health care statements that contradict the best available evidence. - 6.13 not engage in any acts of professional incompetence, professional misconduct, conduct unbecoming and reports any concerns related to these acts and/or fitness to practice, and complies with duty to report. - 6.14 cooperate with the College, including cooperating in investigations, offering complete and accurate information, and providing timely responses.
+- 6.13 not engage in any acts of professional incompetence, professional misconduct, conduct unbecoming and reports any concerns related to these acts and/or fitness to practice, and complies with duty to report. - 6.14 cooperate with the College, including cooperating in investigations, offering complete and accurate information, and providing timely responses.